itsmegaram/Group-Project/README.md

 • Briefly comment on whether the most positive/negative words “make sense” to you—and what “make sense” even means here.

-  We checked for ducplicated words and there are [0] duplicated words in the dataset.
+  We checked for duplicated words and there are [0] duplicated words in the dataset.

   We inspected a random sample of 15 rows and the sample shows: